saasbook/hw-http-intro/README.md

 <details>
   <summary>
-  Looking at the `Set-Cookie` header or the contents of the `cookies.txt` file, it seems like you could have easily created this cookie and just forced the server to believe you are logged in.
+  Looking at the <code>Set-Cookie</code> header or the contents of the
+  <code>cookies.txt</code> file, it seems like you could have easily created this
+  cookie and just forced the server to believe you are logged in.
 In practice, how do servers avoid this insecurity?
   </summary>